PereViader/ManualDi/README.md

 ## Default

 This source generated method is a shorthand for calling Inject and Initialize that classes may have.
-Those Inject and Initialize methods may have 0 or N parameters and the parameters will be supplied by resolving them from the container.
+Those Inject method may have 0 or N parameters and the parameters will be supplied by resolving them from the container.
 Think of it as a "duck typed" source generated approach.
 It will only consider `public` or `ìnternal` methods that it can access regularly meaning  methods.